-Prior fiscal year From April 1, 2002 Current fiscal year From April 1, 2003 To March 31, 2003 To March 31, 2004 1.
-Derivative transactions 1.
-Derivative transactions (1) Policies (1) Policies The Company utilizes derivative financial instruments for the purpose of hedging its exposure to adverse fluctuations in foreign currency exchange rates on receivables and payables denominated in foreign currencies, interest rates on interest-bearing debt and market prices on commodity, but does not enter into such transactions for speculative or trading purposes.
-An internal management rule on financial market risk (the "Rule") prescribes that the Group's financial market risk is to be controlled by the Company in a centralized manner, and that no individual subsidiary can initiate a hedge position without the prior approval of, and regular reporting back to the Company.
-Same as prior fiscal year.
-(2) Types and purpose of transactions: (2) Types and purpose of transactions: Forward foreign exchange contracts Forward foreign exchange contracts Forward foreign exchange contracts are utilized in order to hedge against the adverse impact of fluctuations in foreign currency exchange rates on foreign currency denominated receivables and payables arising from importing and exporting products and others.
+Prior fiscal year Current fiscal year From April 1, 2002 To March 31, 2003 From April 1, 2003 To March 31, 2004 1.
+Deri ivative transactions Derivative transactions Policies (1) Policies i t t t t t t t t t t t t t t t t t t t The Company utilizes derivative financial instruments for the purpose of hedging its exposure to adverse fluctuations in foreign currency exchange rates on receivables and payables denominated in foreign currencies, interest rates on interest-bearing debt and market prices on commodity, but does not enter into such transactions for speculative or trading purposes.
+An internal management rule on financial market risk (the "Rule") prescribes that the Group's financial market risk is to be controlled by the Company in a centralized manner, and that no individual subsidiary can initiate a hedge position without the prior approval of, and regular reporting Same as prior fiscal year. l back to the Company Types and purpose of transactions: (2) Types and purpose of transactions: Forward foreign exchange contracts Forward foreign exchange contracts Forward foreign exchange contracts are utilized in order to hedge against the adverse impact of fluctuations in foreign currency exchange rates on foreign currency denominated receivables and payables arising from importing and exporting products and others.
 Same as prior fiscal year.
 Currency option Currency option In the same manner as forward foreign exchange contracts, currency options are utilized in order to hedge against the adverse impact of fluctuations in foreign currency exchange rates on foreign currency denominated receivables and payables.
 Same as prior fiscal year.
 Interest rate swaps Interest rate swaps Interest rate swaps are utilized primarily to hedge against the adverse impact of fluctuations in interest rates on interest-bearing debt.
 Same as prior fiscal year.
 Currency swaps Currency swaps Currency swaps are used to hedge against the adverse impact of fluctuations in foreign currency exchange rates and interest rates on foreign currency denominated receivables and payables.
 Same as prior fiscal year.
 Interest rate options Interest rate options Interest rate options are used primarily to hedge against the adverse impact of fluctuations in interest rates on interest-bearing debt.
 Same as prior fiscal year.